We are thrilled to be in this month's issue of British Vogue!

 Our most stately and regal design is quintessentially classic and universally flattering, with a square cushion cut cabochon stone set into an ornately-crowned bezel and an ornamented sphere dangle, beneath.
-It is based on several ancient Roman examples from the first and second centuries AD, such as a pair now housed in the Metropolitan Museum of Art, in New York City.
+It is based on several ancient Roman examples from the first and second centuries AD.
 The high number of remaining examples attests to its incredible popularity in Roman times.

 Our earrings feature a post back, and are available with the following stones: Blue Lapis Lazuli, Pink Opal, Red Garnet, Aqua Chalcedony and White/Rainbow Moonstone.
 Please indicate your choice of stone in the Special Instructions area of this page.